welcome to joiner CAREERS

 WELD TRAINING

-WELD ENGINEER SALARY
+OUR WELD ENGINEER RATES

-Many weld engineers with robot programming, control engineering, or other joining experience or knowledge will reach annual earnings well over $100,000.
+Many weld engineers with robot programming, control engineering, or other joining experience or knowledge will reach annual earnings of well over $100,000.

-A senior welding engineer can earn an above-average salary, especially if they experience unique welding processes or welding applications.
+A senior welding engineer can earn an above-average salary, especially if they experience unique welding processes or applications.

 WELD EQUIPMENT

 Welding equipment will require maintenance or need replacement of welding consumables.
 It is also up to the contract welding engineer to repair the client’s welding equipment.
+Part of a weld engineer’s job description is identifying the right welding equipment for the welding job so the client does not scrap material and uses the most efficient welding process.

 PROGRAM WELDING PARAMETERS